top of page

 FOOD FOR PHILIPPINES (FFP), CH-4052 Basel, IBAN: CH96 0076 9434 4044 6200 1, Basellandschaftliche Kantonalbank, CH-4410 Liestal, PC 40-44-0, SWIFT/BIC: BLKBCH22, Clearing 769

 Small amounts in particular (also very welcome!) can be transferred easily and inexpensively with the TWINT payment app or via TransferWise as well.
+The Excel Accounting section “Extra Donations” provides information on money transfers between Switzerland and the Philippines.

 Thank you!